franciscorafart/learning-notes/architecture/system-design.md

 - Scale data tier by sharding
 - Split tiers into individual services
 - Monitor and automate

+#### Scalability
+System is scalable if increased performance is proportional to resources added.

+### CAP Theorem
+Consistency - Availability - Partition Tolerance => Distributed systems can't guarantee the three simultaneously ie. 2 of 3

+- Consistency: State of data after DB update => For consistency, same queries should return the same result.
+- Availability: DBs can't have downtime, should always be available.
+- Partition Tolerance: DB should be functioning despite communication being unstable.

+### Storage
+- Blob / Object storage:
+Store data in similar sized modules or blocks that are unstructured.
+Great for media, logs, and backup storage.
+Harder to index, unlimited scalability, cloud native, cost-effective.
+Searched by key-value to find it.

+- File storage
+Storage in a herarchical file structure.

 # Chapter 2 Back-of-the-envelope estimations